U.S. Military Thermite M14 Grenades

-When you think of grenades, most people think of handheld explosive devices that are thrown at the enemy position and they explode on target after pulling the pin.
+When people think of grenades, they often picture the handheld explosive devices where, after pulling the pin, they are thrown at the enemy position and they explode on target.
 There are many types of grenades, grenade launchers, and rocket-propelled grenades that demonstrate the effectiveness of these small explosions for the military as well as law enforcement.

 The type of grenade most people are familiar with is the fragmentation grenades.
 A wide variety of hand grenades are used today by the U.S. military.
 Hand grenades are loosely defined as any anti-personnel device that explodes on release.